jameshkramer/docs/docs/standard/linq/find-descendants-child-element.md

 ---
 title: How to find descendants of a child element - LINQ to XML
-description: Learn how to use XPathEvaluate to find descendants of a set of child elements, and how to use XElement to find the same elements. ms.date: 07/20/2015
+description: "Learn how to find descendants of a child element or a sequence of child elements.
+Two methods are shown: one uses XPathEvaluate, the other uses LINQ to XML query." ms.date: 07/20/2015
 dev_langs:
   - "csharp"